msrd0/gotham_restful/README.md

 when you implement your web server.
 The complete feature list is
  - [`auth`](#authentication-feature) Advanced JWT middleware
  - `chrono` openapi support for chrono types
+ - `full` enables all features except `without-openapi`
- - [`cors`](#cors-feature) CORS handling for all method handlers
+ - [`cors`](#cors-feature) CORS handling for all endpoint handlers
  - [`database`](#database-feature) diesel middleware support
- - `errorlog` log errors returned from method handlers
+ - `errorlog` log errors returned from endpoint handlers
  - [`openapi`](#openapi-feature) router additions to generate an openapi spec
  - `uuid` openapi support for uuid
+ - `without-openapi` (**default**) disables `openapi` support.

 ### Authentication Feature

 In order to enable authentication support, enable the `auth` feature gate.
 This allows you to register a middleware that can automatically check for the existence of an JWT authentication token.
-Besides being supported by the method macros, it supports to lookup the required JWT secret with the JWT data, hence you can use several JWT secrets and decide on the fly which secret to use.
+Besides being supported by the endpoint macros, it supports to lookup the required JWT secret with the JWT data, hence you can use several JWT secrets and decide on the fly which secret to use.
 None of this is currently supported by gotham's own JWT middleware.

-A simple example that uses only a single secret could look like this:
+A simple example that uses only a single secret looks like this:

 ```rust
 #[derive(Resource)]